 Your character is the freaking Warrior of Light – they’re a natural talent and can pick up any weapon they like with deadly proficiency.
 Swing a sword around, shoot some arrows, cast a few spells that heal, cast a few that harm.
 See what’s fun for YOU.
 Some people come into the game knowing exactly which Job they want to play.
 Maybe they loved that Job in a previous Final Fantasy title, or maybe they’re attached to a specific aesthetic that makes them feel cool or powerful.

-- Optical Illusion Brain Test: If you have Eagle Eyes Find the number 16 in 15 Secs
+- Optical illusion Visual Test: If you have Eagle Eyes Find the Word Upright in 14 Secs

 A lot of people don’t start off with that connection, and that’s fine too.
 Part of the enjoyment of the game in my opinion is trying on different jobs and seeing what clicks and what doesn’t.
 I’m going to give a bit of an overview into the Classes you’re presented at the start, and try to help direct you towards a job that sounds like it might click with you based on role, playstyle, and aesthetic.